 A Justice of the Supreme Court and judges of the inferior courts shall be nominated by the President.
-No Justice or Judge may serve more than eighteen years during their lifetime as a Permanent Member, excepting those most senior nine Permanent Members who served prior to the ratification of this Constitution.
+No Justice or Judge may serve more than sixteen years during their lifetime as a Permanent Member, excepting those most senior nine Permanent Members who served prior to the ratification of this Constitution.
 Upon attaining eighty-five years, a Justice or Judge is retired from service.
 Excepting the Justices serving prior to ratification, a Justice must be a Citizen of the United States who has attained the age of fifty years upon assuming the position of Justice.
-A Judge of the inferior courts must have attained an age of thirty-five years.
+A Judge of the inferior courts must have attained an age of 35 years.

-18-year term limit instead of lifetime appointment.
+16-year term limit instead of lifetime appointment.
 Setting minimum age at 50 means that justices will have more experience and a position on the Court will be near the end of their legal career.

-Six Justices may compel the recusal of another Justice from hearing a case before the Supreme Court.
+Two-thirds of the Justices may compel the recusal of another Justice from hearing a case before the Supreme Court.
 Two-thirds of the Judges on an Inferior Court may compel the recusal of another Judge from hearing a case before their Court.

 Section 4.
-Term Limits According to Senate Vote Majority

-If the Senate does not reject the nomination by a majority vote within ninety days, then the nominee may serve a maximum term of eight years.
+Term Limits According to Senate Vote Majority and Pension If the Senate does not reject the nomination by a majority vote within ninety days, then the nominee may serve a maximum term of eight years.
 If the nominee is rejected by a majority vote of the Senate, then the nominee may not be nominated for another Seat until four years after the vote.

-If the nominee is approved by a five-ninths majority, then the nominee may serve a maximum term of thirteen years.
-If a nominee is approved by a two-thirds vote of the Senate, then the nominee is appointed for a maximum eighteen-year term during the lifetime of the Justice.
+If the nominee is approved by a two-thirds vote of the Senate, then the nominee is appointed for a maximum sixteen-year term during the lifetime of the Justice.
 A Justice is not eligible for nomination to the Supreme Court after they resign their seat on the Supreme Court.
-The President may not nominate a Justice currently serving on the Permanent Court to the Provisional Court.
+The President may not nominate a Justice currently serving on the Supreme Court.

 Similar to Ambassadors, the President can nominate Justices who will be seated on the court as long as they're not rejected by the Senate by a majority vote.
-Any justice seated by this method can only serve a maximum of nine years.
+Any justice seated by this method can only serve a maximum of eight years.
 Therefore, the President has the incentive to let the Senate approve most of his nominees prior to them being seated.
-The President also has the incentive to nominate someone who is not polarizing to secure a 18-year term instead of a 9-year term.
+The President also has the incentive to nominate someone who is not polarizing to secure a 16-year term instead of an 8-year term.

-A justice who gets a 9-year term cannot resign and hope to be re-appointed for another 9-year term.
+A justice who gets an 8-year term cannot resign and hope to be re-appointed for another 8-year term.
 They have to serve their full term and hope to be renominated by whoever is President at that time, but then they would become a Provisional Member instead of a Permanent Member of the Court.

-Excepting travel expenses incurred during a recess to attend conferences, during their term of service, Judges and Justices may not earn any compensation for services outside of the Government.
-Upon retirement from the Supreme Court, a Permanent Member of the Supreme Court shall be randomly assigned to a Seat on an Inferior Court with decreased compensation, with priority given to open seats.
+During their term of service, judges and Justices may not earn any compensation for services outside of the Government.
+Upon retirement, a Permanent Member of the Supreme Court shall receive a life pension in the amount of three times the annual compensation of a Member of the House, and they may not receive any other compensation during their lifetime.